semisubzero/PerceptionTools/README.md

 Follow the instructions here to install Ouster Studio for your system for recording lidar data.
 ```
-# Install
+# Install ouster lidar software
 https://ouster.com/products/software/ouster-studio
 ```

 ### 5. Install python

-Install a version of python between 3.6 - 3.11
+Install python 3.11

 ```
+# Install version 3.11 of python if it's not already installed
 sudo apt-get update
 sudo apt-get install python3.11
 ```
 ### 6. Set up virtual environment

 Before downloading and installing all of the required libraries its important to set up a virtual environment.
 This will allow us to install conflicting software into different "virtual environments" which will act as software "presets".
-This allows us to install different versions of the same library in case some tools require specific versions.
+This allows us to install different versions of the same library into different virtual environments so we can switch between them if some tools require specific versions.
 If you're comfortable with a package manager such as conda, feel free to use that to install everything.
 These instructions will only use tools that come with python

 ```
 # Create virtual environment called "perc"
 python -m venv perc